Chances are, you’ve encountered someone who is, or has, battled some sort of addiction or mental illness. Chances are, they would like to be free.

 On one hand, it helps those who have recently been released from prison and are ready to rebuild their life, but unsure of where to start.
 For those who have gone through a significant trauma; or are recovering from an addiction or mental illness, going back to daily life can still be challenging.

-Community Based Counseling allows you to participate in a full treatment program while having the ability to return to your own home every evening.
+Community-Based Counseling allows you to participate in a full treatment program while having the ability to return to your own home every evening.

 It focuses on helping individuals with day-to-day self-management and developing crucial communication skills so they can get back to living productive, meaningful lives.
 If you’re ready to start a new career, it can help you with that, too.

 At Spectrum we have a professional staff full of experienced psychiatrists, nurses, vocational specialists and peer advocates who are ready to come alongside you or your loved one to help them achieve their self-defined goals, all while maintaining their place in their family & community.
+We offer both mental health counseling alongside substance abuse counseling.